Lorentz--Karamata spaces: Preliminaries

 One important result is the relation of the respective fundamental functions of $X$ and of its associate space $X'$.
 If $X$ is a r.i.\ quasi-Banach function space and $X'$ its associate space, then the corresponding fundamental functions satisfy the estimate

-for all non-zero $t$ in the range of $\mu$.
-Furthermore, if $X$ is a Banach function space, then we have equality in \eqref{TFFAS1} for all relevant $t$.
+for all finite, non-zero $t$ in the range of $\mu$.
+Furthermore, if $X$ is an r.i.~Banach function space, then we have equality in \eqref{TFFAS1} for all relevant $t$.
 The weaker result for r.i.\ quasi-Banach function spaces follows directly from the H{\" o}lder inequality \eqref{THAS}.
-Proof of the stronger result for Banach function spaces can be found for example in \cite[Theorem~7.9.6]{FucikKufner13}.
+Proof of the stronger result for r.i.~Banach function spaces can be found for example in \cite[Theorem~7.9.6]{FucikKufner13}.

-It has been shown, that fundamental function of any Banach function space over a resonant measure space is quasiconcave, in the sense that is is non-decreasing, it attains zero only at the point zero and that the function $\frac{t}{\varphi(t)}$ is non-decreasing on $(0, \mu(R))$.
+It has been shown, that fundamental function of any r.i.~Banach function space over a resonant measure space is quasiconcave, in the sense that is is non-decreasing, it attains zero only at the point zero and that the function $\frac{t}{\varphi(t)}$ is non-decreasing on $(0, \mu(R))$.
 For details, see for example \cite[Remark~7.9.7]{FucikKufner13}.

 We are now equipped to define the Marcinkiewicz endpoint space.

 \begin{definition} Let $\varphi$ be a quasiconcave function on $[0, \mu(R))$.
 Then the set $M_{\varphi}$, defined as

 is called the Marcinkiewicz endpoint space. \end{definition}